SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/access-image.md

 # Overview
 In this module you will learn how to access and explore images in Earth Engine's data catalog, visualize images using color composites, and practice interpreting satellite images using their spectral information.

+_Create a new script to follow along with the code in this lesson._

 **Accessing an Image**

 To begin, you will construct an image with the Code Editor.